 Also, the extensions discussed here only apply to office action response deadlines.
 For instance, extensions of time to file a statement of use (SOU) following allowance of an intent-to-use (ITU) application are treated differently—those are for six (6) month periods and up to five (5) such extensions are available.

-Additionally, the shortened 3-month response deadline, and the possibility of requesting a 3-month extension of time, will only arise for post-registration office actions beginning October 7, 2023.
+Additionally, the shortened 3-month response deadline, and the possibility of requesting a 3-month extension of time, will only arise for post-registration office actions beginning sometime in the spring or early summer of 2024.
 Until then, post-registration office actions will have 6-month response deadlines.

 Extensions Inapplicable to Madrid Protocol Extensions

 For Madrid Protocol extension applications based on foreign priority rights the response deadline for an office action is instead always six (6) months.
 There are no extensions available to that 6-month response deadline in Madrid Protocol extension trademark applications.

 If a response deadline is missed, it may be possible to file a petition to revive an application with the payment of an official fee.
 Alternatively, an applicant can often re-apply and start the application process over again after abandonment.